 - Environment: The environment needed (operating system, version, particular libraries, compiler versions, DLLs, etc).

-- Major component description: A detailed description of the major components of the data set.
+- Major component description: Detailed description of the major components of the data set.

-- Detailed setup instructions: These instructions should be set up in a step-by-step format, including information on how to perform any necessary set-up.
+- Detailed setup instructions: Instructions should be in a step-by-step format, including information on how to perform any necessary set-up.
 For example: creating directories, copying/moving files into particular locations, etc.

-- Detailed run instructions: A set of detailed instructions on how to compile or run any program(s) associated with the data set or collection, any special set-up of the computer environment required, etc.
+- Detailed run instructions: Set of detailed instructions on how to compile or run any program(s) associated with the data set or collection, any special set-up of the computer environment required, etc.

-- Output description: A description of the expected output of the program(s) so users will know if they are seeing what the author intended.
+- Output description: Description of the expected output of the program(s) so users will know if they are seeing what the author intended.